 We use the Neighbourhood theorem (Theorem \ref{mlkchar_theo}) to give an algorithmic construction of generalised lattice modules and via Proposition \ref{kfroblattmod_prop} compute generalised Frobenius numbers.

 \begin{remark} \rm A method for computing the lattice ideal given a basis for that lattice is presented in \cite{MilStu05}.
-One method to compute the Castelnuovo-Mumford regularity of $\pi(M_L^{(k)})$ is to construct a free presentation of $\pi(M_L^{(k)})$, for instance via the hull complex of $M_L^{(k)}$.
-We can use this as the input to the algorithm presented in \cite{BaySti92} to compute the Castelnuovo-Mumford regularity. \end{remark}
+One method to compute the Castelnuovo--Mumford regularity of $\pi(M_L^{(k)})$ is to construct a free presentation of $\pi(M_L^{(k)})$, for instance via the hull complex of $M_L^{(k)}$.
+We can use this as the input to the algorithm presented in \cite{BaySti92} to compute the Castelnuovo--Mumford regularity. \end{remark}